Kentaro Toyama: Awards and honors

+Service Award (2021), the University of Michigan Public Engagement Faculty Fellowship (2020), and the University of Michigan School of Information Diversity Award (2019).

+In 2016, Toyama won the PROSE Award in Business, Finance & Management for his book Geek Heresy.

 A paper he co-authored with Andrew Blake was awarded the Marr Prize at the 2001 International Conference on Computer Vision.
 That work was a precursor to some of the technology in Microsoft's Kinect product.